kodekloudhub/golang/docs/03-operators-and-flow-control/08-looping-with-for.md

     This is very similar to the previous question - it's still a program to print squares, however the for loop finishes early due to the `break` statement when `i` is 3.

     It has already printed the square of 3, thus the output gets as far as 9.
-But then `i == 3` is `true` and the `break` within the `if` block is executed. `break` moves control to whatever follows the `}` of th for loop - in this case the end of the program.
+But then `i == 3` is `true` and the `break` within the `if` block is executed. `break` moves control to whatever follows the `}` of the for loop - in this case the end of the program.

     </details>
     </details>